dsztanko/logging_sample_example/README.md

 This row communicates with the SampleFilter class.
 It does nothing more than prints out the messages which contains my customized string '>>>>> '.

 And that's all how it works.
 Just simple as that.
+Enjoy the flow!

 ######Thanks for reading, hope you've found some useful info here.